Clarence Robison: Coaching career

 Robison returned to BYU in 1949 and was promptly offered a job as head coach of the track and field team.
 Though only 25 years old at the time, he agreed to discontinue his own professional career in order to help build BYU's track program.

 Over the next 40 years, Robison helped BYU track and field rise to prominence on the national scene.
 His teams won 19 WAC championships and 118 of his athletes were named All-Americans.
 Additionally, 26 of them would go on to be Olympians.
+He helped make BYU one of the top-20 in the United States for distance runners.
+He coached more than 100 all-Americans, including more than 20 national champions, and 26 Olympians.

 Robison also strived to establish BYU track and field as a worldwide presence, organizing six trips to Europe for international competition.

 In 1970, Robison's team claimed a share of the national title by winning the Track and Field Federation championship in Lexington, Kentucky.
 This was the first-ever national championship for a BYU athletic program.
 Robison's teams finished in the top 10 at the NCAA Championships on nine other occasions.

 Robison was named Coach of the Year in the Skyline Conference five times and received the Pembroke Award in 1975.
 He served on the NCAA Rules Committee and later served as president of the U.S. Track Coaches Association.

 Robison retired in 1989 at age 65.
 He left a legacy of progressive coaching and thoughtful mentorship.
 Many of his athletes viewed him as a father figure and cherished his personalized teaching style.
-Robison was inducted into the Utah Sports Hall of Fame, the BYU Hall of Fame and the U.S. Track Coaches Hall of Fame.
-In 2004, BYU paid tribute to “Coach Robbie” by naming the outdoor track and field facility after him.
+Robison was inducted into the Utah Sports Hall of Fame (1970), the BYU Hall of Fame (1976), and the U.S. Track Coaches Hall of Fame (2002).
+In 2004, BYU paid tribute to “Coach Robbie” by naming the outdoor track and field facility after him, officially named Clarence F. Robison Track.

+In popular culture

+Robison was featured in a church magazine story, July 2016 issue, about how living the Word of Wisdom helped him beat the Danish champion in Copenhagen, Denmark.